 It was also suggested that he might have been killed by the CIA or MI6 after he uncovered sensitive data or had threatened to publish clandestine intelligence.

 Another theory suggested he might have been involved with disrupting a crime ring linked to Russian officials.
 Cars that were registered to the Russian Embassy were seen near his flat several days before his body was found whilst another car linked to Russian involvement was seen near his flat on the day he was murdered.
 However, Scotland Yard were said to have dismissed that possibility in 2010.

-His family said that the believed that his flat had been steam-cleaned after he was murdered.
+His family said that they believed that his flat had been steam-cleaned after he was murdered.

-Gareth Williams was from Valley, near Holyhead on Anglesey in Wales.
+He was originally from Valley, near Holyhead in Anglesey, Wales.

 In February 2021 it was announced that the the Metropolitan Police were going to review his death after it was heard that new evidence had come to light.
 They said, 'There is an established review process for investigations whereby new information and/or forensic opportunities are considered.
 At this stage no forensic review has been commissioned.
 However, the MPS is reviewing this new information and will assess whether there are any new investigative opportunities in this case'.